NEW! Our free COPD Pocket Consultant Guide App Track

 My COPD Action Plan

 COPD Assessment Test (CAT)

 We hope you find the COPD Pocket Patient Guide helpful.
 On many of the major patient guide pages, you will see the word “Instructions” at the top.
 Click on this word to see additional instructions for completing and using that particular page.

-Activity Tracking: This section allows you to track activities of daily living and your experiences of doing each on a certain day.
+Goal Setting: The goal setting section allows you to track activities of daily living and your experiences of doing each of them on a certain day.
 Note the blank entry at the end of this list; this is designed for you to enter a goal that is important to you.
 It can be anything that you would like to work toward doing!
-Enter a goal here and discuss it with your healthcare team, along with the steps needed to get you to your goal.
+Enter a goal here and discuss it with your health care team, along with the steps needed to get you to your goal.
 We suggest you complete the activity tracking section every 1-2 months.
 The activity tracking section is printable.